idptools/metapredict/docs/getting_started.rst

 Our goal in building **metapredict** was to develop a robust, accurate, and high-performance predictor of intrinsic disorder that is also easy to install and use.
 As such, **metapredict** is implemented in Python and can be installed directly via `pip` (see below).

+**Important update** - as of February 15, 2022 we have updated metapredict to V2.0.
+This comes with important changes that improve the accuracy of metapredict.
+Please see the section on the update *Major update to metapredict predictions to increase overall accuracy* below.
+In addition, this update changes the functionality of the *predict_disorder_domains()* function, so please read the documenation on that function if you were using it previously.

 This already seems complicated...
 -----------------------------------
 As well as providing a set of high-performance software tools, **metapredict** is provided as a stand-alone webserver which can predict disorder profiles, scores, and contiguous IDRs for single sequences.